Local hidden variable values without optimization procedures: Introduction

 This work is organized as follows.
 In Section \ref{sec:excess}, we introduce our main tool, i.e. the excess of a matrix.
 In Section \ref{sec:bell}, we give a brief introduction to Bell inequalities.
 In Section \ref{sec:bell_excess}, we establish the one-to-one connection between maximal excess and the LHV value of bipartite Bell inequalities.
-This connection allows us to derive an upper for the LHV value that is stronger than known upper bounds for the quantum value.
+This connection allows us to derive an upper bound for the LHV value that is stronger than known upper bounds for the quantum value.
 In Section \ref{sec:families}, we show how to find the LHV value of several classes of Bell inequalities without requiring to implement any optimization procedure.
 Additionally, in Section \ref{sec:tight} we find seven tight Bell inequalities for the two outcomes scenario with a large number of measurement settings, ranging between 8 and 20.
-Proofs of our results are provided in Appendix ~\ref{app:proofs}.